-Mayor Robert E. Walkup was elected to his third term as Mayor of Tucson in 2007.
+Mayor Robert E. Walkup was elected to his third term as Mayor of Tucson in 2007 and served until 2011.

-During his tenure there have been numerous fundamental changes in the way the Tucson region operates.
+During his tenure there were numerous fundamental changes in the way the Tucson region operates.

-Under Mayor Walkup’s leadership, Tucson has begun utilizing its share of Colorado River water in 2001 to supplement its potable water supply and reduce its dependence on groundwater.
+Under Mayor Walkup’s leadership, Tucson began utilizing its share of Colorado River water in 2001 to supplement its potable water supply and reduce its dependence on groundwater.

 He helped form the Meth-Free Alliance, the Men’s Anti-Violence Partnership, and he led the City Council effort to increase public safety support over a ten-year period with 560 more police officers and 336 more firefighters and paramedics.